Cynthia A. Bergman, MD

 2365 Heritage Center Drive

 Attending Surgeon, Gynecologic Oncology

 Director and primary provider, Women's Menopausal and Sexual Health Program

 Combined-Modality Therapy for Gynecologic Cancers; Minimally invasive surgery; Wellness support

 I like to offer my patients options rather than dictating one treatment approach.
 My mother had breast cancer, which has given me better insight into the issues facing my patients.
-As the mother of 3, I have a broad life perspective for this field.
-And I realize that my patients don't always understand the medical information being presented to them.
-I take the time to translate the information so they can understand the terminology, which helps them in the decision-making process.
+As the mother of three, I have a broad life perspective for this field.
+And I realize that my patients don't always understand the medical information being presented to them; I take the time to translate the information so they can understand the terminology, which helps them in the decision-making process.
 Partnering with my patients to develop a treatment plan that is both medically and personally appropriate is the most rewarding aspect of my practice.

 Follow on Twitter: @FCCCSurgOnc